sislam99/fmri_state_transition_dynamics/README.md

     - Function `ND_value(all_results, distance)` outputs the ND value.
 Its inputs are:
         - "all_results", which contains all observable values for all the sessions and all the participants [NM: Is this observable_results different from all_results?
 I am confused.]
 [Saiful: both observable_results and all_results are the same.][NM: Then, please rewrite everything (including the code using all_results instead of observable_results).
 This tremendously helps avoiding any confusion.]
 [Saiful: Done.] and
         - "distance"; see the explanation of `discrepancy_measures.py` above.
-    - Function `permuted_ND(N, observable_results, distance)` performs the permutation test.
+    - Function `permuted_ND(N, all_results, distance)` performs the permutation test.
 This function outputs the ND values of the permuted results and p-values of the permutation test for five observables.

 # Sample data